eggbit/gips/README.md

 git clone https://github.com/eggbit/gips.git
 ```

-Navigate to the directory and build:
+Navigate to the directory and build (make sure you have the latest version of Go installed):

 ```
 go build
 ```

 That's it!
-You should have a nice little executable for (some) of your IPS patching needs!
+There aren't any external dependencies so that's all you should have to do to have yourself a nice little executable for most of your IPS patching needs.

 ## Usage <a name = "usage"></a>